serialc/AdventOfCode/README.md

 I note some consepts that are required to solve the chalenges for each day.
 If I need to reapply I can find code bits.

+Day:

-Day 1: diff, lag, filter
+1. diff, lag, filter
-Day 2: path\_finding
+2. path\_finding
-Day 3: recursion, matrices
+3. recursion, matrices

 ## 2020
 ### Highlights